 I’m a graduate of Taylor University in 1985.
-I started in Banking in 1987 with Standard Federal Bank till they were bought out in 2001 by 1st Source Bank.
+I started in Banking in 1987 with Standard Federal Bank untill they were bought out in 2001 by 1st Source Bank.
 I have been an Assistant Vice President since 2000.
-My community involvement starts with being a board member for Homebound Meals for the past 2 years, and I have been a board member for the March of Dimes for the past 25 years.
-I have also been Treasurer of the Waynedale Community Improvement Team for the past 4 years.
-I am married to my wife, Karen, for the last 33 years.
-I have two sons, and I also have two grandchildren ages 4 and 1.
+Along with my community involvement as a board member for Homebound Meals, I have been a board member for the March of Dimes for the past 25 years.
+I have also been Treasurer of the Waynedale Community Improvement Team.
+I am married to my wife, Karen, for the over 30 years and we have two sons, and two grandchildren.